How To Open Images In Photoshop CC

 To get the most from this tutorial, you'll want to be using Photoshop CC, and you'll want to make sure that your copy of Photoshop CC is up to date.
 And with that, let's get started!

-When we launch Photoshop CC, the first thing we see is the Start screen, also known as the Start workspace.
-If you've already opened one or more images, they'll appear as thumbnails in the Recent Files area in the center of the screen:
+When we launch Photoshop CC, we're presented with the new Start screen, or known officially as the Start workspace.
+If you've already opened one or more images, they'll appear as thumbnails in the center of the screen:

 The image will open in Photoshop, ready for editing: